 About Classic Eggs Benedict:

-There are different jazzed up versions of Eggs Benedict.
+There are different jazzed-up versions of Eggs Benedict.
 Everyone has their own twist, but to me, the classic is still the best.
 It’s downright decadence.
 Heavenly!
 Toasted English muffins, a bit of thinly sliced Canadian bacon or ham crisped to perfection, and a poached egg.
 Then all of that is lovingly napped with Hollandaise sauce.

 Just gimme (gimme gimme gimme now) a plate of Classic Eggs Benedict and I’m in heaven.
 Maybe I’ll have a little fruit on the side.
 Some strawberries, a piece of honeydew.
 Just something to make me feel less guilty when I eat Eggs Benedict!
 Classic Eggs Benedict, no doubt, is considered one of the great Egg Breakfasts of all time.
 To see more, check out this article by the Huff Post.
 See if you agree or not!

-If you’ve never had Classic Eggs Benedict using a real, not from the mix Hollandaise, I say you’ve never lived.
-Try, it sometime, at least once.
+If you’ve never had Classic Eggs Benedict using a real, not from the mix, Hollandaise, I say you’ve never lived.
+Try it sometime, at least once.
 There was a time I didn’t think I liked Hollandaise, but later realized it was just that I didn’t like the version from a mix.
 Homemade Hollandaise makes all the difference in the world.
 And heck, this dish is really all about the Hollandaise.
 Everything else in the dish is a supporting cast, so to speak.

 Making Classic Eggs Benedict:

-The only difficult thing about this recipe is that there are several components, all of which are quick to make and the timing has to come out right so everything is fresh and hot and is put together at the right time.
+The only difficult thing about this recipe is that there are several components, all of which are quick to make, and the timing has to come out right so everything is fresh and hot and is put together at the right time.
 It can be a flurry of activity.

-I Have a game plan and also have a few great ways to get that Hollandaise and the Poached Eggs that will keep you from pulling your hair out!
+I have a game plan and also have a few great ways to get that Hollandaise and the Poached Eggs that will keep you from pulling your hair out!
 It does help to have someone to man the toasting of the English muffins, if possible.
 Here’s how I roll:

 - Lay out the plates or put them in a low oven to heat, 200 degrees.